Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 Illustration: starting from a furniture design idea, the designer would interactively use procedural modelling, structural analysis and procedural join modelling to explore ideas and converge to a design.
 The previous tools would also be used in fabrication phase and would help harness digital fabrication tools power.
 Last helpful documents could also be generated to facilitate product fabrication, usage, repairing and recycling.

+## Artistics roots##
+In fact this method of introducing durability (and artistic quality) into furniture for the masse was part of several artistic movements such as the Arts and Craft / Art Nouveaux, and the Shaker style furnitures.

 ## Procedural furniture modelling ##
 The first direction is to use procedural modelling to ease design of durable wooden furniture.